1/14/20 BY DAN ULLOA

 “If you want to smoke cigarettes, have a drink we’re not gonna throw u in jail.
 But if you want to smoke a joint, you’re a criminal,” Oseguera argued.
 “The most dangerous thing about cannabis is being caught with it.”

-If elected to Congress, Oseguera pledged to introduce a bill that would deschedule cannabis and take it off the Controlled Substance Act.
+If elected to Congress, Oseguera would be active in 420 reform and pledged to introduce a bill that would deschedule cannabis and take it off the Controlled Substance Act.
 He noted it’s currently treated the same as heroin.

 “If you know anything about heroin, it’s not in the same universe,” he added.